huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_group.md

 The following arguments are supported:

-* `name` - (Required, String) Specifies the name of the group.The length is less than or equal to 64 bytes.
+* `name` - (Required, String) Specifies the name of the group.
+The length is less than or equal to 64 bytes.

 * `description` - (Optional, String) Specifies the description of the group.